Adventure awaits - before they go, consider cholera protection

 Limitations of Use: The effectiveness of VAXCHORA has not been established in persons living in cholera-affected areas.
 The effectiveness of VAXCHORA has not been established in persons who have pre-existing immunity due to previous exposure to V. cholerae or receipt of a cholera vaccine.
 VAXCHORA has not been shown to protect against disease caused by V. cholerae serogroup O139 or other non-O1 serogroups.

-2 through 17 years of age and adults 18 through 64 years of age who are traveling to an area with active cholera transmission.2*
+The Advisory Committee on Immunization Practices (ACIP) recommends VAXCHORA for people 2 through 64 years of age who are traveling to an area with active cholera transmission.2*

 To read the full recommendation and see the most recent updates, visit the CDC website.